My Cousin Rachel (1952 film): Production

-Daphne du Maurier's agent initially attempted to sell an adaptation of My Cousin Rachel for $100,000, as well as 5% of the international box office.
-This offer was rejected by every major studio, with Twentieth Century-Fox instead obtaining the rights in September 1951 for $80,000.
-Fox also secured George Cukor as director.
-However, du Maurier and Cukor reviewed a screenplay draft and found it unfaithful to the novel, with du Maurier declaring it "Quite desperate."
-Cukor also disapproved of the comedic additions, and without achieving his desired revisions to the screenplay, opted to quit, with Fox's press release explaining his departure as being due to "artistic differences."
-Henry Koster later took over Cukor's role, with Burton's never learning whether Cukor was fired or had quit.
+Daphne du Maurier's agent initially attempted to sell a film adaptation her novel My Cousin Rachel for $100,000, as well as 5% of the international box office.
+This offer was initially rejected by every major studio, but Twentieth Century-Fox obtained the rights in September 1951 for $80,000 and secured George Cukor as director.
+However, du Maurier and Cukor reviewed a screenplay draft and found it unfaithful to the novel.
+Cukor disapproved of the comedic additions, and without achieving his desired revisions to the screenplay, withdrew in late May 1952.
+Fox's press release explained his departure as the result of "artistic differences".
+Fox pursued George Stevens, who was busy directing Shane, and then Carol Reed, with Henry Koster named the director in June.

-According to Burton, Cukor planned for either Greta Garbo or Vivien Leigh to star as Rachel.
-The part ultimately went to de Havilland, marking her first film role since The Heiress (1949).
-My Cousin Rachel also marked Richard Burton's first time starring in a U.S. film.
-Although uninterested in the novel or screenplay, Burton accepted the role due to his respect for Cukor, and he traveled to New York City for production.
+Although she had no influence on casting, du Maurier wanted either Greta Garbo or Vivien Leigh to star as Rachel.
+Garbo, who had not appeared on screen since Two-Faced Woman in 1941, was tempted to accept the role but was concerned that she would appear old to moviegoers and tarnish the memory of her beauty.
+Greer Garson was rumored to be interested in the part.
+After months of negotiation, Olivia de Havilland agreed to take the role in May 1952, marking her first screen appearance since The Heiress (1949).
+My Cousin Rachel also marked Burton's first starring role in an American film.
+Although uninterested in the novel or screenplay, Burton accepted the role because of his respect for Cukor, and he traveled to New York for production.
 Background shots were filmed in Cornwall, where the story is set.

-According to Koster, in one scene Burton had to climb around a house, but had difficulty and kept falling off it.
-Due to the fact that Burton repeatedly struck his head on the wall, Koster feared the blows could prove fatal, and the crew had to physically restrain Burton from retrying.
-Aside from the episode, Koster described Burton as calm towards him and de Havilland throughout production.

-Before agreeing to appear in the movie, Burton was determined to hold out for a fee of 7,000 English pounds (at the time, about US$18,000).
-He was surprised to learn that Fox offered him $50,000.
-He accepted the offer, but later was disappointed with the behavior of his co-star de Havilland.
-She asked director Koster to inform everyone on the set that she was to be referred to as "Miss de Havilland" instead of the more informal "Livvie", a nickname that, until then, had been used by others when working with her.
+Before agreeing to appear in the film, Burton demanded a fee of £7,000 (approximately $18,000 at the time).
+He was surprised when Fox offered him $50,000.
+Burton was disappointed with de Havilland's behavior.
+According to Burton, she had asked Koster to inform everyone on the set that she was to be addressed as Miss de Havilland instead of the more informal Livvie, a nickname that had been used by her previous coworkers.

 Reception

-Burton received positive reviews and was nominated for the Academy Award for Best Supporting Actor.
+Burton was nominated for the Academy Award for Best Supporting Actor.